Treat yourself to this Superfood Salad with Citrus Dressing tonight … it’s packed with healthy ingredients and tons of flavor!

 Now that your components are ready, let’s assemble the salad.

-Add the quinoa and roasted veggies to the massaged kale, along with a can of chickpeas (drain and rinse them in water first.)
+Add the quinoa and roasted veggies to the massaged kale, along with a can of chickpeas (drain and rinse them with water first.)
 Drizzle the dressing over the top.

 Mix everything together well.
 I like to use a pair of wood spoons for this.